mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 - Abstraction again in template via the graphical design tool in the form of a grid matrix in an array data structure.
 - Decomposition and generalisation (pattern recognition) were present in the structuring of the collection of GDPs

+One framing of this approach is that over-scaffolding here deprives learners or the chance to learn and practice these valuable CT practices.
+WHERE IS MY JUSTIFICATION?

 HOW TO PHRASE THIS CORRECTLY BELOW.

-Given the limits of bricolage approach in exploration of more concept, is it of value to ask how if the learning design is at odds with previously explored advocacy for alternating between abstract and concrete dimensions in semantic waves[@curzon_using_2020], and LOA research [@waite_abstraction_2018].
+Given the limits of bricolage approach in exploration of more abstract concepts, is it of value to ask how if the learning design is at odds with previously explored advocacy for alternating between abstract and concrete dimensions in semantic waves[@curzon_using_2020], and LOA research [@waite_abstraction_2018].
 For example, The close coupling between design and code structure levels in my design may not align with LOA principles given the statement from Waite and colleagues [@waite_abstraction_2018-1, p.21] that "1:1 mapping between the design/algorithm and the code may lead to confusion between the levels".
 Given that lack of explicit teaching of either LOA or more abstract concepts in my bricolage-like approach, it is likely participants would not be aware of the level at they are working.
 In addition, while systems concepts are being explored concrete level they are not surfaced explicitly in this learning design.
 It follows that the authors would cite this as problematic limitation in approach or at the least missed opportunities to _unpack and repack_ concepts.

 However, while LOA and PRIMM imply an explicit teaching of abstract concepts or processes, the authors [-@waite_abstraction_2018-1, p.21] acknowledge that rationale and evidence to support this is not clear for younger coders.
 In addition, related research does not include examples of activity explicitly teaching abstraction [@sentance_teachers_2019; @sentance_teaching_2019].
 Certainly, the difficultly in explicitly teaching abstraction rather than implicit approaches of appropriation [@kramer_abstraction_2003], while contested by  [@statter_teaching_2016], and based on work of Hazzan [-@hazzan_reflections_2008], underlying concerns are not fully addressed.
 CLARIFY THIS WHOLE SECTION.